HMS Resolution (09): Design and description

-The Revenge-class super-dreadnought battleships were designed as slightly smaller, slower, and more heavily protected versions of the preceding Queen Elizabeth-class battleships.
+The Revenge-class battleships were designed as slightly smaller, slower, and more heavily protected versions of the preceding Queen Elizabeth-class battleships.
 As an economy measure they were intended to revert to the previous practice of using both fuel oil and coal, but First Sea Lord Jackie Fisher rescinded the decision for coal in October 1914.
 Still under construction, the ships were redesigned to employ oil-fired boilers that increased the power of the engines by 9000 shp over the original specification.

 Resolution had a length overall of 620 ft 7 in, a beam of 88 ft 6 in and a deep draught of 33 ft 7 in.
 She had a designed displacement of 25750 LT and displaced 31130 LT at deep load.
 She was powered by two pairs of Parsons steam turbines, each driving two shafts, using steam from eighteen Yarrow boilers.
 The turbines were rated at 40000 shp and intended to give the ship a maximum speed of 23 kn.
 During her sea trials on 22 May 1916, the ship only reached a top speed of 22 kn from 40360 shp.
 She had a range of 7000 nmi at a cruising speed of 10 kn.
 Her crew numbered 910 officers and ratings in 1916.
 Her metacentric height was 3.4 ft at deep load.

 The Revenge class was equipped with eight breech-loading (BL) 15 in Mk I guns in four twin gun turrets, in two superfiring pairs fore and aft of the superstructure, designated 'A', 'B', 'X', and 'Y' from front to rear.
 Twelve of the fourteen BL 6 in Mk XII guns were mounted singly in casemates along the broadside of the vessel amidships; the remaining pair were mounted on the shelter deck and were protected by gun shields.
 The ship also mounted four 3-pounder (47 mm) guns.
 Her anti-aircraft (AA) armament consisted of two quick-firing (QF) 3 in 20 cwt Mk I guns.
 She was fitted with four submerged 21 inch (533 mm) torpedo tubes, two on each broadside.